gdmbenedict/gdmbenedict/README.md

 - C
 - C#
 - Unity
-- French

 ## ✌️ About me...

 ### Fun facts:
+- I am bilingual in French and English. 🇨🇦
-- I liked eating so much as a kid that I figured I should learn to cook and bake well 🍳
+- I liked eating so much as a kid that I figured I should learn to cook and bake well. 🍳
-- I build plastic figurines of humanoid robots 🤖
+- I build plastic figurines of humanoid robots. 🤖
-- I like to paint to help me relax 🖌️
+- I like to paint to help me relax. 🖌️
-- I like playing pretend with others around a table for long periods of time (D&D) 🐉
+- I like playing pretend with others around a table for long periods of time (D&D). 🐉
-- When I have time for it I try to practice the guitar 🎸
+- When I have time for it I try to practice the guitar. 🎸

 ### Media that has influenced me:
 #### Games 🖥️